Why Parking is Important for Smart City Planning3 min read

 Municipalities must consider sharing of parking areas by multiple users, use of parking spaces throughout the day, and pricing the parking area appropriately as options to provide relief from the bane of inadequate parking.
 The architecture of a parking lot could also add value to a neighborhood.
 Building an intelligent parking ecosystem could generate more revenue for businesses and city administrations, for example, these spaces could be utilized for services such as electric vehicle charging by visitors.

-Parking is deeply intertwined with almost every facet of a city – transportation, energy, waste etc. The current parking space predicament is a giant obstacle and needs an intelligent, integrated, and planned approach for the development of a sustainable urban ecosystem.
+Parking is deeply intertwined with almost every facet of a city – transportation, energy, waste, etc. The current parking space predicament is a giant obstacle and needs an intelligent, integrated, and planned approach for the development of a sustainable urban ecosystem.
 After all, smart cities can’t thrive without equally smart parking.
+And that’s why parking is important for smart city planning.